StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations.md

 Non-admin organizations are intended for managing operations on cases, alerts, and tasks.

 By default, organizations are isolated and cannot see or share data with each other.
-To enable data sharing, users in the Admin organization with the necessary permissions must [link organizations](link-an-organization.md).
+To enable data sharing, users with the [necessary permissions](#permissions) must [link organizations](link-an-organization.md).

 ## Organizations and users